micli/Catfish/docs/design.md

 	at java.base/java.util.concurrent.ThreadPoolExecutor$Worker.run(ThreadPoolExecutor.java:628)
 	at java.base/java.lang.Thread.run(Thread.java:834)
 ```
 It doesn't mean that we don't need async I/O to improve performance.
 The next step of code improvement is change synchronized call to asynchronous call.
+At ver.1.1.0, TDengine extension has been impletmented asynchronus handler in PublishInboundInterceptor::onInboundPublish() method.
+That will reduce time latency between MQTT publishers and MQTT subscribers.
+At ver.1.1.2, TDengine extension has been replaced async HTTP access (executeSQLAsync) with sync HTTP method(executeSQL).
+I don't know whether it's effectively improved I/O. Because all workloads will be moved to TDengine services.

 ## Automatically create database objects